-He is founder and General Manager of Studio Emad Eddin Foundation a unique project, offering rehearsals and training spaces to independent artists in the field of performing arts in Egypt.
-El Attar is also the founder and the artistic director of Orient Productions, the Temple Independent Theatre Company and the D-CAF (Downtown Contemporary Arts Festival).
-He is also the artistic director of the Falaki theatre in Cairo.
+Ahmed El Attar is an Egyptian independent theatre director, translator, playwright, and culture manager.
+He is the founder & general manager of Studio Emad Eddin (SEE) Foundation, a unique project that offers rehearsals and training spaces to independent performing artists in Egypt.
+El Attar is also the founder and artistic director of Orient Productions, Temple Independent Theatre Company, and Downtown Contemporary Arts Festival (D-CAF).

-In January 2010, El Attar received the prize for best theatre text from the Sawiris
+In January 2010, El Attar received the prize for Best Theatre Text from the Sawiris

 Foundation for Social Development for his play Life Is Beautiful or Waiting for My Uncle from America.